Ativi/msvsdasms/README.md

 More info can be found at http://opencircuitdesign.com/magic/index.html

--To check for the functionality of the tool: Type Magic
+- To check for the functionality of the tool: Type Magic

 ![magic ](https://user-images.githubusercontent.com/68071764/218156955-1b4ae709-8cfd-493d-92c9-ca8e9f6152c8.png)